 7. Team Welcome Box

 Ask your existing employees to name one item that would make them feel welcome on their first day.
 Compile all suggestions in one box and have them hand it over to their newest team member.
 It helps to cultivate feelings of camaraderie early on.
-Also, it saves you some time trying to think of what to get.
+Also, it saves you some time to think of what to get.

 8. Picture frames